 Do you know how to fix this issue?
 Please share it with us in the comments at the bottom of the page!

 GPS Accuracy Issues following Update?

-If you experience GPS accuracy issues following the iOS 13 update, Apple suggests two key actions to improve GPS strength on your device.
+If you experience GPS accuracy issues following the iOS 13 update, Apple suggests two key actions to improve GPS strength on your device:

 - Keep a clear view in several directions.
-Walls, vehicle roofs, tall buildings, mountains, and other obstructions can block line of sight to GPS satellites.
+Walls, vehicle roofs, tall buildings, mountains, and other obstructions can block the line of sight to GPS satellites.
 When this happens, your device uses Wi-Fi or cellular networks to determine your position until the GPS satellites are visible again.

 Deep-Dive with our post: GPS Issues With iPhone after Latest iOS Upgrade